-The Walt Disney Family Museum to Showcase Early Drawings of Mickey Mouse, Disney Family Home Movies & Groundbreaking Technologies
+The Walt Disney Family Museum Showcases Early Drawings of Mickey Mouse, Disney Family Home Movies & Groundbreaking Technologies

-San Francisco, CA, September 23, 2009-The fascinating and inspiring story of Walt Disney, whose artistry, creations, and vision helped define 20th-century American culture, will be brought to life at The Walt Disney Family Museum, which opens in San Francisco on October 1, 2009.
-The Museum will illuminate Walt Disney's tremendous successes, disappointments, and unyielding optimism as he pursued innovation and excellence while entertaining and enchanting generations worldwide through his pioneering ventures.
+San Francisco, CA, January 28, 2010-The fascinating and inspiring story of Walt Disney, whose artistry, creations, and vision helped define 20th-century American culture, has been brought to life at The Walt Disney Family Museum, which opened in the Presidio of San Francisco on October 1, 2009.
+The Museum illuminates Walt Disney's tremendous successes, disappointments, and unyielding optimism as he pursued innovation and excellence while entertaining and enchanting generations worldwide through his pioneering ventures.